Is Oracle Pruning the True Oracle?: Examining Oracle Pruning

-Finally, we check the validity of oracle pruning using a \textit{multimodal large language model} (MLLM): TinyLLaVA-3.1B.
+Finally, we check the validity of oracle pruning using a MLLM: TinyLLaVA-3.1B.
 The model has 3.1B parameters, which is 36$\times$ larger than the last largest model (ViT-B/16) we investigated in this paper.
-Due to the \textit{huge} training cost, we can only have 4 pruned models here, serving for counterexample analysis.

-Specifically, we compare the following 4 pruning methods: \begin{itemize} \item \textit{Uniform magnitude pruning} (UMP): For each layer, prune the weights with the least magnitudes.
-The layerwise pruning ratio is the same. \item \textit{Global magnitude pruning} (GMP): Sort all the weights in a model by their magnitudes; prune those with the least magnitudes.
-Unlike UMP, this typically results in non-uniform layerwise pruning ratios. \item \textit{Outlier-based non-uniform pruning} (ONP): For each layer, the proportion of outliers in the weights is assessed.
-Layers with a higher proportion of outliers are assigned a lower pruning rate. \item \textit{PCA-based non-uniform pruning} (PNP): For each layer, principal component analysis (PCA) is applied to calculate the proportion of principal components of the weight matrix.
-The layer with a larger proportion is assigned a lower pruning ratio. \end{itemize}

-The model is evaluated on three image-based question-answering benchmarks: GQA~\cite{hudson2019gqa}, ScienceQA-IMG~\cite{lu2022learn}, and TextVQA~\cite{singh2019towards}, along with two comprehensive benchmarks: POPE~\cite{li2023evaluating} and MM-Vet~\cite{yu2023mm}.
-These five datasets are the standard datasets used to evaluate an MLLM.
-The detailed pruning strategies and the key aspects of interest in the benchmarks are deferred to Appendix~\ref{apx:mllm}.
+Due to the huge training cost, we can only have 4 pruned models (\textit{e.g.}, UMP, GMP, ONP, and PNP) here, serving for counterexample analysis.
+The model is evaluated on three image-based question-answering benchmarks: GQA~\citep{hudson2019gqa}, ScienceQA-IMG~\citep{lu2022learn}, and TextVQA~\citep{singh2019towards}, along with two comprehensive benchmarks: POPE~\citep{li2023evaluating} and MM-Vet~\citep{yu2023mm}.
+The detailed pruning strategies are present in Appendix~\ref{apx:mllm}.

-The results in Tab.~\ref{tab:mllm} show that the validity issue of oracle pruning \textit{also applies to the pruning of MLLMs} - no strong correlation between the pruned train loss and the final test performance is observed.
-UMP yields the best test results but its pruned train loss is worse than GMP and PNP.
+The results in Tab.~\ref{tab:mllm} show that the validity issue of oracle pruning also applies to the pruning of MLLMs - no strong correlation between the pruned train loss and the final test performance is observed.
+UMP yields the best test results, but its pruned train loss is worse than GMP and PNP.
 Additionally, ONP, the second-best pruning approach, shows significantly higher pruned train loss than GMP and PNP, serving as the counterexamples of oracle pruning.

-\textbf{\textit{Brief Conclusive Remarks.}} On modern networks (after 2012), including representative convolutional networks, ViTs, residual or non-residual networks, and a very recent MLLM, from small datasets (like CIFAR) to large-scale datasets (like ImageNet-1K and the MLLM five evaluation datasets), \textbf{\textit{all} the results suggest oracle pruning does \textit{not} hold on modern AI models and datasets}.
+\textbf{Conclusive remarks.} On modern networks (after 2012), including representative convolutional networks, ViTs, residual or non-residual networks, and a very recent MLLM, from small datasets (like CIFAR) to large-scale datasets (like ImageNet-1K and the MLLM five evaluation datasets), \textbf{all the results suggest oracle pruning does not hold on modern AI models and datasets}.